 Take a soft cloth, fill a bowl or sink with non-bleach detergent (I use Dawn) and wipe the doll.
 If she is very dirty from years of neglect it may take a while.

 To wash the clothes, put them in a lingerie bag and set the washer to silk/gentle.
 Use a gentle detergent.
 Do not put in the dryer.
 Lay on a towel as you would a good sweater to dry.
-You may iron the clothing with the lowest steam setting on the iron.

 To clean the hair, which is anchored through holes in the head, gently message with mild (possibly Woolite) soapy water and rinse with a wet wash cloth.
 Do not immerse head in liquid!
 This will fill the head with liquid and destroy the eyes.